vijithaepa/Angular/README.txt

 WebServiceCall.html - Demonstrate the angular support for service call and handle the response.

+CustomeService.html - Demonstrates the custom build service("processString") in stringService.js, can be re-used in controllers.

 customscript.js - Contains all the java scripts used in the html pages (views)

 filters.js - Contains the custom filter scripts.

+stringService.js - custom service script, provide method processString(inputString).

 angular.js - Angular script (version 1.5.x) downloade from https://angularjs.org/